JuliaLang/METADATA.jl/README.md

 installed packages.
 Then does a resolve() to update the collection of installed packages to the latest and greatest set that satisfies the requirements in `REQUIRE` (which remain the same).

+### What a package's state means

+A submodule `pkg` of the package repo is considered to be a package if the file `METADATA/$pkg/url` exists.
+The package manager ignores everything besides `METADATA`, `REQUIRE` and packages.
+You can therefore create a new git repo in your package repo directory and work on it "unmolested" until you are ready to add it to `METADATA` and register it as a package.

+There are two dimensions to package state: off-branch vs. on-branch and clean vs. dirty.
+If the package has a "detached head" in git lingo, it is called "off-branch" whereas when it has an "attached head" it is called "on-branch".
+If any uncommitted git changes exist in a package, then it is dirty, otherwise it is clean.
+Accordingly, there are four possibly states a package can be in:

+1. off-branch and clean
+2. off-branch and dirty
+3. on-branch and clean
+4. on-branch and dirty

+Only when a package is in the first state -- off-branch and clean -- does the package manager fully manage it, automatically resolving the optimal package version and checking that version out for you.
+This is the normal state for packages installed by the package manager and many users will never have any need to have packages in any other state.

+If a package is dirty, it is always left alone by the package manager, under the assumption that you have modified its contents and do not want those changes clobbered.
+If a package is on-branch and clean, the package manager mostly leaves it alone, under the assumption that you are doing work on the package and manually managing its state.
+The only exception is that `Pkg.update()` will attempt to do a fast-forward-only `git pull` from the origin, automatically getting new commits from the remote as long as no merging is required.
+If a fast-forward pull isn't possible, the repo will be left in its current state.
+This way you can keep select packages in a "bleeding edge" state by checking out their master branch, yet still allow the package manager to update them for you.

+When a package is off-branch and at a version that is registered in `METADATA`, its requirements are determined by the registered metadata.
+The `$pkg/REQUIRE` file should generally match, but is ignored.
+If a package is on-branch or off-branch but at a version that is not registered, its requirements are instead determined by the `$pkg/REQUIRE` file (if it does not exist, the package is considered to have no requirements).